Bug #885

 --j

-Updated by TGEN almost 17 years ago
+Updated by TGEN about 17 years ago

 Is the problem not encountered if you recompile from the exact same